ekarulf/BinocularVision/readme.txt

 == Description ==
-This application is designed to take input from two video inputs (typically a webcam) and record the two video streams to a file.
+This application is designed to take input from two video inputs (typically two webcams) and record the two video streams to a file with some level of synchronization between the two cameras.

 == Change Log ==
  * 10/4/2008 - Initial Version (based off of DxPropPages sample)